-Not so brilliant was that I (known in the family as ‘the French Police’) had returned to the kitchen.
+Not so brilliant was that I (called ‘the French Police’ by my Mum) had returned to the kitchen.
 I’d forgotten that it wasn’t just a public holiday on our arrival on Wednesday, but also yesterday too.
 Shops?
 Fermé.
 Shut.
 But I somehow get a kick out of using up leftovers in the fridge, since Antoine (French hubby) had left most of the fruit he was supposed to eat while we were away.
 To my surprise, they were still ok but not exactly bursting with flavour.

 There were 3 lemons, 5 strawberries, 2 kiwis and a tired pineapple just looking for a tasty makeover.
 So I defrosted a jam jar of egg whites from the freezer while thinking up this lemon cream meringue nest dessert, filled with a zingy lemon cream and topped with the fruits.
 The slightly tired strawberries were resurrected by tossing them in some good quality strawberry syrup.
 Et voilà!
 You thought I was going to make macarons, didn’t you?

 Chilling Time: 1 hour